Yusufiabichi/Yusufiabichi/README.md

 ---

-- 🔭 I’m currently working on Online Admission system for High Schools.
+- 🔭 I’m currently working on Noma App AI, an AI powered Crop and Pest Diagnosis App.
+Designed for smallholder farmers in Africa.
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently Learning Next JS
 - 👯 I’m looking to collaborate on Full-Stack Web dev.
-- 🤔 I’m looking for help with Back-end devs
+- 🤔 I’m looking for help with AI Model devs
 - 💬 Ask me about HTML CSS and JavaScript
 - 📫 How to reach me: yusufiabichi@yahoo.com
 - ⚡ Fun fact: Sleep early, Wake-up early.